Sonia-96/MyStudyNotes/Network & Security/Network.md

 1. There are 2 types of link layer protocols:

-   - point to point: only two devices are in the channel, so there's no interference (easy mode)
+   - point to point: only two devices are in the channel, so there's no interference, e.g., ethernet (easy mode)

-   - broadcast channels: many hosts shares the same channel and must coordinate to avoid interfering with each other
+   - **broadcast channels**: many hosts shares the same channel and must coordinate to avoid interfering with each other, e.g., Wifi

 2. frame: // reiew video - what is included in frame